advanced-cms/assets-download/src/Alloy.Sample/readme.txt

-Allow to download media folder as ZIP file.
+Extension that allows to download media folder as ZIP file.

+To start using it, no configuration is required.